Surinam (Dutch colony): Slave labour

 The economy of the Colony of Suriname depended upon people enslaved at its plantations.
-Slave labour was mostly supplied by the Dutch West India Company from its trading posts in West Africa, to produce their crops.
+Slave labour was mostly supplied by the Dutch West India Company (WIC) from its trading posts in West Africa, to produce their crops.
 Sugar, cotton, and indigo were the main goods exported from the colony to the Netherlands until the early 18th century, when coffee became the single most important export product of Surinam.
 Planters' treatment of the slaves was notoriously bad.
 The historian C.R.
 Boxer wrote that "man's inhumanity to man just about reached its limits in Surinam", and many slaves escaped the plantations.

 The Amsterdam Stock Exchange crashed in 1773, which dealt a severe blow to the plantation economy that was further exacerbated by the British abolition of the slave trade in 1807.
-This abolition was adopted by William I of the Netherlands, who signed a royal decree in this regard in June 1814, and who concluded the Anglo-Dutch Slave Trade Treaty in May 1818.
+This abolition was adopted in the colonies of the Netherlands by King William I, who signed a royal decree in this regard in June 1814, and who concluded the Anglo-Dutch Slave Trade Treaty in May 1818.
 Many plantations went bankrupt as a consequence of the abolition of slave trade.
 Without supply of slaves, many plantations were merged to increase efficiency.

 Abolition of slavery

 Slavery was eventually abolished on 1 July 1863, a date now celebrated as the public holiday of Ketikoti, although slaves were only released after a ten-year transitory period in 1873.
 This spurred the immigration of indentured labourers from British India, after a treaty to that effect had been signed between the Netherlands and the United Kingdom in 1870.
-There were rebellions against the wages and tasks given to indentured labourers, such as by Janey Tetary in 1884.
-As well as from immigration from British India, Javanese workers from the Dutch East Indies were also contracted to work on plantations in Surinam.
-At the same time, a largely unsuccessful attempt to colonize Surinam with impoverished farmers from the Netherlands was started as well.
+Javanese and Chinese workers from the Dutch East Indies were also contracted to work on plantations in Surinam.
+These new immigrant group were referred to by the now-derogatory term coolies (Dutch: koelies).
+There were rebellions against the wages and tasks given to these indentured labourers, such as by Janey Tetary in 1884.
+At the same time, a largely unsuccessful attempt to colonise Surinam with impoverished farmers from the Netherlands was started as well.

 20th century: natural resources

-In the 20th century, the natural resources of Surinam, which include rubber, gold and bauxite, were exploited.